PR specialists from FSB PR/Crisis Management explain the seven most popular ways to market and advertise a small business, both online and offline.

 What are your business goals?

-Before you begin developing a social media marketing campaign, you need to consider your business goals.
+Before you begin developing a social media marketing campaign, you need to consider your business goals and marketing plan.
 Do you want to reach a wider audience, generate more traffic to your website or increase product sales?

 It is also important to understand who your target audience is, what platforms they are likely to use and what kind of content they will find useful and engaging.
 Our guide to social media platforms will help you find the right one for you.